michelesanctis/sqlalchemy-challenge/README.md

   2. Use the SQLAlchemy create_engine() function to connect to your SQLite database
   3. Use the SQLAlchemy automap_base() function to reflect your tables into classes, and then save references to the classes named station and measurement
   4. Link Python to the database by creating a SQLAlchemy session.

-[!IMPORTANT]
+  **IMPORTANT**
   Remember to close your session at the end of your notebook.

-Perform a precipitation analysis and then a station analysis by completing the steps in the following two subsections.
+  5. Perform a precipitation analysis and then a station analysis by completing the steps in the following two subsections.

-Precipitation Analysis
+**Precipitation Analysis**
-Find the most recent date in the dataset.
+1. Find the most recent date in the dataset.

-Using that date, get the previous 12 months of precipitation data by querying the previous 12 months of data.
+2. Using that date, get the previous 12 months of precipitation data by querying the previous 12 months of data.

-HINT
+[!TIP] Don’t pass the date as a variable to your query.

 Select only the "date" and "prcp" values.

 Load the query results into a Pandas DataFrame.
 Explicitly set the column names.